winkletinkle/winkletinkle/README.md

 ### 👋 Hi there!
 I’m **winkletinkle**

 #### 🌟 About Me
-I'm a first-year Computer Science student from India with a passion for coding and technology.
+I'm a second-year Computer Science student from India with a passion for coding and technology.
 I love exploring new languages and frameworks, and I'm excited to dive into the world of software development.

 #### 🛠️ Tech Stack
 - **Languages:** Python, Java, C++